 He said that while the statement may be seen as positive by the media, it would "do nothing to calm the situation on the ground".

-"A joint statement with those who have done everything in their power to prevent not just the parade in north Belfast, but parades across Northern Ireland and tore the union flag from City Hall, will leave many wondering just how serious unionists in the executive are about the concerns of loyalists," he added.'Peaceful summer'
+"A joint statement with those who have done everything in their power to prevent not just the parade in north Belfast, but parades across Northern Ireland and tore the union flag from City Hall, will leave many wondering just how serious unionists in the executive are about the concerns of loyalists," he added.

 The five Stormont executive parties issued a joint statement on Monday to appeal for calm over 12 July.